arsenlblack/synaptask/docs/api/ws/get_graph.md

 slug: /api/ws/get_graph
 ---

 Retrieve a paginated slice of the authenticated user’s graph over WebSocket.
+Equivalent to [GET /api/graph](/api/rest/get_graph) in REST.

 #### Rate limits
 * Maximum **5 requests per 10 seconds per user**.
 * If the limit is exceeded, the server still responds with an ack in the standard error shape: